EugeneKorshenko/subkit-microservice/docs/restful_api.md

 ---
 Success
 --
-* 200	Ok - The request has succeeded.
+* 200	Ok - The request was successful.
-* 201	Created - The request has been fulfilled and resulted in a new resource being created.
+* 201	Created - The request was successful and resulted in a new resource that has been created instantly.
-* 202	Accepted - The request has been accepted for processing, but the processing has not been completed.
+* 202	Accepted - The request has been accepted for further processing, but the processing itself has not been completed yet.
-* 204	No Content - The server has fulfilled the request but does not need to return an entity-body.
+* 204	No Content - The server has performed the request successfully but does not need to return an entity-body.

 Failure
 --
-* 400	Bad Request - Request does not have a valid format, all required parameters, etc.
+* 400	Bad Request - Request does not have a valid format, i.E missing required parameters, etc.
-* 401	Unauthorized Access - No currently valid session available.
+* 401	Unauthorized Access - No valid session available at the time the request was made.
 * 404	Not Found - Requested container does not exist.

 Error
 --
-* 500	System Error - Specific reason is included in the error message.
+* 500	System Error - A more detailed reason is available through the error message.